Updated: Jun 14

 First things first.
 Let me assure you right off the bat that I rarely get a student walk through the doors at Levitation Nation without having them tell me that a) they are scared they won’t be strong enough or b) they can’t even do one pull-up.
-Fortunately, NEITHER is a pre-requisite for aerial training!
+Fortunately, pull-ups nor super human strength are requirements for aerial training!
 We are in the business of making fitness fun but we do NOT expect people to come in already strong and capable.
 In fact, we pride ourselves in showing that aerial is for all body sizes and fitness types.

 But, since y’all are hyper-focused on the ability to do pull-ups, let’s break it down: